Presli00/CustomerService/README.md

 # CustomerService

-This is an API application wich allows CRUD operations on a customer entity.
+This is an API application which allows CRUD operations on a customer entity.
 The platform used in this app is .NET which allows the use of Swagger (an API developer tool which gives us control over the entire API lifecycle).
 I used Microsoft SQL server to make the database, which contains two tables - customer and car.
 The communication between the database and the API is achived with Entity Framework.

 Q: Why use .NET?
 A: .NET is a platform used fo developing high quality applications for any platform.
 It has a wide variety of tools, libraries, common APIs and it also supports multiple languages.